 Bangkok turns into one giant water-splashing party.
 You must experience this insanity once!

-After a huge renovation in 2015 which saw Onyx’s existing room merge with the now-defunct Slim & Fix, this venue on RCA now stands proud as Bangkok’s largest and most popular club.
+After a huge renovation in 2015 which saw Onyx’s existing room merge with the now-defunct Slim & Fix, this venue on RCA now stands proud as not only the most popular but also the biggest nightclub in Bangkok.
 In typical Thai club style, the setup packs in standing tables to rest your bottle of whiskey on and a central stage in front of an enormous, trippy LED screen.
 Like it or not, Onyx is all about the EDM, welcoming international DJs on a monthly basis and is one of the top Bangkok Nightlife experiences.

 Bangkok's largest club: Onyx

 One of the key players in the Bangkok Nightlife scene